eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

     cmake --build .

-The ``<cyclonedds-cxx-install-location>`` is where the C++ binding for Cyclone DDS is installed to.
+The ``<cyclonedds-cxx-install-location>`` is where the C++ binding for Cyclone DDS is installed.

 To install the package after a successful build:

-Depending on the installation location you may need administrator privileges.
+Depending on the installation location, you may need administrator privileges.

 .. code-block:: bash